bocoup/wpt/docs/writing-tests/making-a-testing-plan.md

 >    the [context object](https://dom.spec.whatwg.org/#context-object).

 This algorithm begins by ensuring that the context object isn't an HTML document.
-Then, it verifies that the first argument doesn't have a certain string.
+Then, it verifies that the first argument doesn't include a certain sequence of characters.
 Implementations that verify those things in the opposite order would achieve a similar result (i.e. they'd reject invalid input), but that slight difference could cause interoperability bugs on the web.

 If we prepare input that violates *both* steps, then we can verify that they're taken in the correct order.
 We can call `createCDATASection` on an HTML document and pass the string "`]]>`"; that should produce a `NotSupportedError`.
-If it produces a `InvalidCharacterError` instead, we'll know that the implementation is incorrectly running the second step before the first.
+If it produces a `InvalidCharacterError` instead, we'll know that the implementation has incorrectly placed the second step before the first.

 ## Exercising Restraint

-When writing conformance tests, the choosing what *not* to test is sometimes just as hard.
+When writing conformance tests, choosing what *not* to test is sometimes just as hard as finding what needs testing.

 ### Skip ambiguity